-New Volkswagen Passat GTE plug-in hybrid 2019: pictures, specs and on-sale date
+New Volkswagen Passat GTE plug-in hybrid 2019: pictures, specs, price and on-sale date

-Available in four-door saloon and five-door estate bodystyles, the new Passat GTE gets an increased electric range of 35 miles, as well as a host of updates that are being applied across the whole Passat range as part of the model's mid-life facelift.
+Full details and UK pricing for the updated 2019 Volkswagen Passat GTE plug-in hybrid have been revealed.
+Available in four-door saloon and five-door estate bodystyles, the new Passat GTE gets an increased electric range of between 33 and 36 miles (depending on specification and bodystyle), as well as a host of updates that are being applied across the whole Passat range as part of the model's mid-life facelift.

 New Volkswagen Passat GTE range, MPG, CO2 emissions and charging

-The Passat GTE has a claimed zero-emissions electric range of 35 miles, and although an official CO2 emissions figure hasn't been confirmed yet, it should be low enough to exempt the car from the London Congestion Charge until October 2021 (at which point only fully zero-emissions cars will escape the fee).
+The Passat GTE has a claimed zero-emissions electric range of between 33 and 36 miles, and with CO2 emissions of 34g/km, it’ll be exempt from the London Congestion Charge until October 2021 (at which point only fully zero-emissions cars will escape the fee).

-An official set of fuel-consumption figures has also yet to be supplied.
+Fuel economy for the saloon averages 217.9mpg, dropping to 201.7mpg for the estate.
 The battery can be fully charged from a standard domestic socket in a little over six hours, or four hours from a domestic wallbox charger.
 Charging can be scheduled using the car's infotainment system, or a smartphone app.

 The Passat GTE will be available only with a six-speed dual-clutch semi-automatic gearbox.
 Alongside the hybrid, a range of TSI petrol (148-268hp) and TDI diesel (118-238hp) engines will also be offered.